 A consistent approach to bus stop design will guide investment in high-quality facilities and ensure uniformity throughout the system.
-The following design guidance is provided for safe, accessible bus stop design in Sooke with the goal of enhancing design and creating consistency throughout the system.
+In order to facilitate this consistent approach, all improvements for new or existing bus stops should be based on the BC Transit Infrastructure Design Guidelines.